 a.
 Purpose.
 The Parent Association Executive Committee is responsible for implementing the strategic goals of the Parent Association.

 c.
 Meetings.
-The Parent Association Executive Committee shall meet monthly throughout the school year (September-June) to discuss financial and organizational matters.
+The Parent Association Executive Committee shall meet monthly throughout the school year (September through June) to discuss financial and organizational matters.

 1. Purpose.
-The Nominating Committee is responsible for making recommendations to fill vacancies on the Executive Committee and Committee Chairs.
+The Nominating Committee is responsible for making recommendations to fill vacancies on the Executive Committee and for committee chairs.

-The Nominating Committee shall consist of the current Vice Chair of the Parents Association, one representative from the School’s administration, and two members of the School’s community that have been chosen by the Nominating Committee.
-Any member of The Potomac School community that desires to serve on the Nominating Committee may nominate himself or herself by completing a Parent Association volunteer form.
+2. Membership.
+The Nominating Committee shall consist of the current vice-chair of the Parents Association, one representative from the School’s administration, and two members of the school’s community that have been chosen by the Nominating Committee.
+Any members of the Potomac School community who desire to serve on the Nominating Committee may nominate themselves by completing a Parent Association volunteer form.

 Our annual auction raises funds to support faculty professional development and student scholarships.
 Learn more.

 Food, games and fun on the quad.
 This annual October event brings out the entire community.
 Learn more.